Central Ohio Matters

 Central Ohio Matters covers government policies, healthcare challenges, housing and business developments, transportation solutions, education, and innovation.
 It is your guide to understanding and engaging with the pulse of Central Ohio.

-You can listen to Central Ohio Matters on WVXG 95.1 FM (Marion and Morrow Counties) and WDLR 96.7 FM, 1270 AM (Delaware, Marion, and Union Counties).
+You can listen to Central Ohio Matters on WVXG 95.1 FM (Marion and Morrow Counties) and WDLR 96.7 FM, 1270 AM (Delaware, Franklin, Marion, and Union Counties).

 Also, find it on your favorite podcast streaming sites.